TheBotlyNoob/CS50/CS50w/Final Project/README.md

 ---

-To start the server, run the following command:
+To start the webserver, run the following command:

 ```bash
 $ python3 manage.py runserver